 An adjacent grass path between Park Rapids and Walker accommodates both equestrian users and mountain bikers, while a parallel treadway for snowmobilers runs from Walker to Cass Lake.
-The last 4 miles of the trail in the north leave the level former railroad corridor, so be forewarned: The terrain here becomes significantly hillier.
-In the distant future, the Minnesota DNR hopes to extend the Heartland State Trail an additional 85 to 100 miles from Park Rapids to the city of Moorhead.
+Just north of Walker, a 4-mile segment of the trail leaves the level former railroad corridor, so be forewarned: The terrain here becomes significantly hillier.